AU Day: Morocco pushes for unity, South-South cooperation | Ghana News Agency

 The North African country subsequently provided diplomatic and military support to Africa’s liberation movements and provided shelter for some African leaders, including Nelson Mandela (South Africa), Amilcar Cabral (Guinea Bissau), Moussa Traore (Mali), and Robert Mugabe (Zimbabwe).

-The OAU was subsequently established in 1963 as a pivot to achieving a self-sufficient continent that could compete successfully on the global stage.
+The OAU was subsequently established in 1963 as a pivot to achieving a self-sufficient continent that could compete successfully at the global stage.

 He said Morocco’s concentration was to build an Africa that could develop solutions for its own problems while boosting inter-country collaboration.

-“We need to develop Africa, build bridges that stay together, he said, adding: “We must build an Africa that brings a solution to its own problems”.
+“We need to develop Africa, build bridges that stay together, he said, adding: “we must build an Africa that brings solution to its own problems”.

 Mr Mouhamadou Youssifou, the Dean of African Ambassadors to Morocco, appealed to African countries to support the effective implementation of the African Continental Free Trade Area (AfCFTA) agreement.